 Furthermore, it can enlighten the reader with the upcoming outreach events and other announcements, to build excitement and possibly even volunteers.
 Even still, there is so much more than the church bulletin can do, including offering a Bible verse of the week or even a call-to-action (CTA).

 CTAs are some of the best ways to make the church bulletin fun and exciting.
 It can offer interactive elements, such as quizzes, crosswords, and fill-in-the-blank outlines of the church sermon.
-These can get the church attendee involved with the bulletin and a bit more engaged with everything going on that day, either during the Sunday Service or any other church event
+These can get the church attendee involved with the bulletin and a bit more engaged with everything going on that day, either during the Sunday Service or any event put on by your church event management team.

 In addition, it can include connection cards and welcome forms for people to fill out who might be new to the church or want to find out how to get involved.
 These call-to-actions can keep people in your church and improve retention in a simple way.
 Get a church connection card template here.